Water-Engine/cactus/README.md

 | `fmt`       |   -   | Formats the rust code using cargo fmt                                             |
 | `fmt-check` | fc    | Checks the formatting of all files                                                |

 `build-*` recipes use `cargo build` under the hood, hence you can pass any of cargo's arguments, by default no arguments are passed.
 A useful one is `--release` or `-r` to build with release mode, since by default builds are in debug mode.

+> [!IMPORTANT]
+> Note that when using the `run-*` commands, a temporary `test` folder, relative to the justfile, will be created to store all the necessary configs.
+> This is to avoid polluting the project space, and ambiguity in execution of justfile compared to cargo.

 # Usage